-The second portion of the test for justifying state rate regulation of CMRS calls for wireless services to be "a replacement" for a "substantial portion" of telephone cellular prices in an era of duopoly suggests that a state will have great difficulty in the future in petitioning the FCC for rate regulation of wireless services.
+1990s, to argue successfully to continue regulating cellular prices in an era of duopoly suggests that a state will have great difficulty in the future in petitioning the FCC for rate regulation of wireless services.
 If this avenue of regulatory relief is closed to consumers, they will be best protected if PCS and other new wireless providers begin to challenge traditional cellular quickly, so that competition may indeed begin to offer more choices.
 The recent lowering of cellular rates may indicate that even the anticipation of competition is having a beneficial effect.